Finn Bálor: Professional wrestling style and persona

 After working under his real name, Devitt changed his ring name to Prince Devitt when he went to New Japan Pro-Wrestling because nobody Japanese could pronounce his actual name.
 He was originally going to be called King David until people started questioning why the 24-year-old would be a king already.
 Eventually, Simon Inoki came up with the name Prince Devitt, which Devitt himself also preferred.
 During his time in Japan, Devitt started to use body paint during some matches.

 When he signed with WWE, Devitt worked under two characters: Finn Bálor (named after the legendary Irish hero Fionn mac Cumhaill and Balor of the Evil Eye, an antagonistic character from Gaelic mythology) and The Demon (sometimes the Demon King), a darker and more aggressive otherworldly alter-ego.
 After Devitt returned to NXT in 2019, he said he will use the character of The Demon less as its overuse had ruined the element of surprise.

 Devitt uses a double foot stomp named "Coup de Grace" as a finisher.
 He also uses a lifting single underhook DDT (named "Bloody Sunday" in NJPW and "1916" in WWE) as a finisher.

 Other media

-Devitt has appeared as a playable character in the video games WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, and WWE 2K22.
+Devitt has appeared as a playable character in the video games WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, and WWE 2K25.

 Personal life

 On 19 August 2019, Devitt married Mexican sports journalist Vero Rodríguez in a private ceremony in Tulum.
 They had confirmed their relationship in June that year, during an interview at the UEFA Champions League final, and Devitt proposed to Rodríguez the following day.
 They reside in Orlando, Florida.

 Devitt holds a first-degree black belt in IBF submission wrestling.
-He is good friends with fellow professional wrestlers Karl Anderson, Luke Gallows, Tama Tonga, and Dru Onyx.
+He is good friends with fellow professional wrestlers AJ Styles, Karl Anderson, Luke Gallows, Tama Tonga, Jordan Devlin and Dru Onyx.
 He is an avid comic book reader and collector of Lego, and has worn face and body paint inspired by comic book characters when wrestling.
 He is a supporter of English football team Tottenham Hotspur FC.